 And some good people slip through.
 Some people give lip service to behaviorism, knowing in their heart it’s the wrong approach, get their certification, and then get out into the world and practice with genuine compassion and help people.

 And a lot of those people don’t have the resources to set up their own practice, so they go to work for someone else and are forced to do things they feel very wrong about if they want to keep that job.
 Those who don’t have the resources to quit and go work someplace else end up with PTSD over time because of what they are economically forced to perpetrate.
 I feel for them.
 I’ve met some after they quit and recovered somewhat.
-It’s a very real trauma they’ve experienced — the trauma of causing trauma in others.
+It’s a very real trauma they’ve experienced – the trauma of causing trauma in others.
+It’s a hard thing to deal with.

 I never did make that flaw in Behaviorism clear, did I?
 That flaw is the Black Box.
 Behaviorism is external.
 Behavior.
 What you observe.